 If the property was provided with heaters or a heating system, these have to be provided and maintained in a reasonable state of repair.
 This is the landlord’s responsibility, and the landlord is in breach of your lease if they don’t comply.
 A failure or breakdown of any service on the premises essential for heating is an urgent repair under clause 60 of the Standard Lease terms, which apply to all Canberra tenancies.

-- Read our Factsheet: Repairs for more information on getting repairs done.
+- Read our Factsheet: Repairs for more information on getting repairs or maintenance done.

 - Read our Factsheet: Rent Increases and Reductions for information on rent reductions.
 You may be able to negotiate for a rent reduction from when the heating didn’t work until it is fixed.
 If the landlord or agent doesn’t agree, you can apply for a rent reduction order from the ACT Civil and Administrative Tribunal.

-- Read our Sample Letter: Repairs for suggestions on how to write to your landlord or agent to get repairs done.
+- Read our Sample Letter: Repairs for suggestions on how to write to your landlord or agent to get repairs or maintenance done.

 False or misleading statement